What is Tour de Fresh?

-Tour de Fresh, presented by The California Giant Foundation, is the first-of-its-kind, collaborative event that unites the most significant brands and influencers in the fresh produce industry for a three-day cycling event that raises funds to benefit the Let's Move Salad Bars to Schools campaign.
-The inaugural event, in 2014, raised over $142,000 and placed over 40 salads bars in schools across the country.
-The 2015 event also had success, raising $160,000 and bringing over 50 salad bars to schools.
-It doesn’t stop there – 2016 was the biggest year yet, with not one, but TWO Tour de Fresh events, raising over $192,000 and placing over 60 salad bars in schools across the country.
+Tour de Fresh, presented by The California Giant Foundation, is the first-of-its-kind, collaborative event that unites the most significant brands and influencers in the fresh produce industry for a three-day cycling event that raises funds to benefit the national Salad Bars to Schools initiative.

 Both academic research and actual experience in schools across the country are increasingly demonstrating that school children significantly increase their consumption of fruits and vegetables when given a variety of choices in a school fruit and vegetable salad bar.
 When offered multiple fruit and vegetable choices, children respond by trying new items, incorporating greater variety into their diets, and increasing their daily consumption of fruits and vegetables.